 Learning how not to search for the nearest exit when exposed to an orchestral score, and actually be able to read it may seem like a thriller to most beginners in music theory.
 Believe it or not- there are actual techniques to doing it.

 Studying a score is very rewarding if you know how, and especially while listening to the piece and follow along.
 When I was a musicology student, we had free passes to the Philarmonic Orchestra.
 I often brought a pocket score with me to enjoy the music while actually following along in the score (as best as I could!)

-When I studied conducting we had to read orchestral scores like books.
+When I studied conducting we learned to read orchestral scores like books.
 It was fun to practice conducting in front of a mirror, with the music on loud- pretending to actually guide the orchestra from the score!

 Do you have a question or a great tool or tip about note reading?
 Share it!

 Click below to see contributions from other visitors to this page...